PhD, School of Social Work, The University of Texas at Austin

 One line of Dr. Parrish’s intervention research focuses on the development and testing of prevention interventions for adult and adolescent females at risk of substance-exposed pregnancy and HIV/STIs.
 She has been fortunate to serve as a principal investigator and co-investigator on prevention intervention studies funded by the National Institutes of Health (NIDA and NIAAA) and the Centers for Disease Control and Prevention (CDC) to reduce the risks of alcohol and drug exposed pregnancy among women in public health clinics and adolescent females in the juvenile justice system.
 Dr. Parrish is particularly interested in exploring the potential benefit of brief, bundled prevention approaches that simultaneously target multiple health risks.
 A secondary focus of Dr. Parrish’s research focuses on the development of more efficient interventions to treat youth social anxiety disorder.
 In both lines of research, Dr. Parrish is particularly interested in using technology to increase efficiency and reach of these interventions.
 Dr. Parrish’s scholarly work also focuses on the teaching, broad dissemination and implementation of evidence-based practice in social work.

 Dr. Parrish is excited to continue her collaboration with SEARCH Homeless Services as a contracted Research Scientist on several evaluation and research projects focused on improving the lives of homeless or housing insecure populations in Houston.
 She enjoys being connected to the local community and partnering with an agency interested in implementing and evaluating empirically supported programming.

 Dr. Parrish met her husband, Reuben Parrish, while running track at Fresno State.
-They have been married for 18 years and have a 12-year-old daughter, Zoe.
-In her free time, Dr. Parrish enjoys playing soccer and baking.
+They have been married for 19 years and have a 13-year-old daughter, Zoe.
+In her free time, Dr. Parrish enjoys playing soccer, and watching Zoe dance.